-Odiham Parish Council considers a prudent level of general reserves to be approximately 6 months of its annual expenditure due to specific liabilities, including a high number of Grade II listed properties and timber play equipment.
+Odiham Parish Council has considered guidance in the Joint Panel on Accountability and Governance (JPAG) Practitioners' Guide 2024 which states that "any authority with income and expenditure in excess of £200,000 should plan towards 3 months equivalent general reserves" and considers a prudent level of general reserves to be closer to approximately 6 months of its annual expenditure due to specific liabilities, including a high number of Grade II listed properties and timber play equipment.
 Odiham Parish Council acknowledges this level of reserves is higher than recommended in the Joint Panel on Accountability and Governance and will review levels regularly, at least quarterly or following a change in circumstances.